Zuehlke/software-engineering-corner/drafts/compound-components.md

 };
 ```

-The ActionButton is a Button that can be used to execute an action.
+The ActionButton is a button that can be used to execute an action.
 After the action is executed, the Dialog will close automatically.

 ```typescript
 // Dialog.tsx